Pilou97/rock-n-rollup/doc/src/plugins/logger.md

 ## How to use the Logger plugin

 Let's say you have a `transition`.
-If you want to use the logger you just add to add the Logger trait to the Runtime constraint:
+If you want to use the logger, you just add to add the Logger trait to the Runtime constraint:

 ```rust
 # extern crate rock_n_rollup;